-The length of your story depends on your target audience.
+The length of your Medium story depends on the audience type.

 - Medium audience: Writing 400–1,000 words stories is good.
 This means around 3–7 minutes of reading time.

 - Search engines: Writing 2000+ words is usually required.
 The idea is to write the longest and most detailed piece around that topic on the entire internet.

 This guide teaches you how to write “optimal” length stories on Medium based on your goals.

 About the author: I’m a full-time content creator.
 I’ve published 150+ Medium stories and 300+ blog posts on my tech blog.
 On Medium, I have 500k+ story views, and on my own blog, I have 250k+ monthly page views.

 In my personal experience, short articles that are around 3–7 minutes in length tend to do well on Medium.

 Two of my best-performing articles are both 4-minute reads.
 These articles took me 2–4 hours to create, and I’ve earned $800.00+ with each story.

 The 3–7 minutes length means the article is not too short to lack information.
 But it’s not in the e-book territory either.

 This is because Medium is a virality-based platform.
 The readers are looking at their feeds for insightful reads.
 In a sense, the reader doesn’t know what they are looking for.
 Instead, they open the most compelling stories.